leggsimon/blog/_posts/2015-10-25-dependancy-injection.md

 ### Dependency Injection

 During my course we were taught a little bit about Dependency Injection and it's uses in Object Oriented Design.
-To be completely honest I didn't really understand it at first, I vaugly understood how you'd do it but not really why you'd do it.
+To be completely honest I didn't really understand it at first, I vaguely understood how you'd do it but not really why you'd do it.

 This week however I was helping my mentee Jamie. who is currently on his week 2 of Makers Academy and is doing a OOD kata based around [Oystercards](https://en.wikipedia.org/wiki/Oyster_card) (a card you can top-up to pay for travel in London).
 I was helping him with a few things but couldn't help but notice his `Journey` class;